Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Unsplittable MCVRP

 \section{An Improvement for Unsplittable MCVRP}

 In this section, we study unsplittable $k$-MCVRP.
-Recently, Friggstad~\emph{et al.}~\cite{uncvrp} proposed an improved LP-based approximation algorithm for unsplittable $k$-CVRP.
-We show that it can be used to obtain an LP-based cycle-partition algorithm for unsplittable $k$-MCVRP.
-Moreover, it achieves an improved $(4-1/50000)$-approximation ratio.
+Friggstad~\emph{et al.}~\cite{uncvrp} proposed an improved LP-based approximation algorithm for unsplittable $k$-CVRP.
+We show that it can be used to get an LP-based cycle-partition algorithm for unsplittable $k$-MCVRP, achieving an improved $(4-1/50000)$-approximation ratio.